 - How to market yourself and to make the most of your experience and skills

 - The legal and bureaucratic aspects: visas, taxes and insurance

-Other graduates make use of the wordwide recognition of the CELTA qualification to find a teaching job in another country.
-Our graduates have found teaching positions in places from Moscow to Myanmar (Burma).
+Other graduates make use of the worldwide recognition of the CELTA qualification to find a teaching job in another country.
+Our graduates have found teaching positions in places from Moscow to Mexico City to Myanmar.
 We also offer general advice about how to find work internationally and how to continue your development as a teacher beyond the CELTA.

-Please understand that, despite all the support we do provide, we are not a job placement agency and we cannot guarantee that you will find a job.
+Please understand that, despite the advice we provide, we are not a job placement agency and we cannot guarantee that you will find a job.